 Take the bowl out of the freezer and add the heavy whipping cream.
 Put the cream and sugar in a bowl and start beating the mixture on low.

-To check for stiff peaks stop the mixer and take the beater out of the cream.
+Stop the mixer and take the beater out of the cream to check for stiff peaks.
 The whipped cream should hold its shape after the beater is taken out.

 3. Layer the Icebox Cake